Ranked from Within: Ranking Large Multimodal Models Without Labels: Experiments

-\paragraph{ATC indicates model ranking to some extent, but the correlation strength is influenced by the choice of proxy dataset.} We compute ATC performance as the average correlation when using the other seven datasets as proxy datasets.
+\paragraph{ATC can be used for LMMs ranking, but the correlation strength is influenced by the choice of proxy dataset.} We compute ATC performance as the average correlation when using the other seven datasets as proxy datasets.
 Our analysis reveals the choice of proxy dataset is critical, as the scale of uncertainty calculated on different datasets can vary.
 This variation can lead to an inaccurately estimated threshold for determining instance correctness.
 A potential improvement involves adopting uncertainty calibration methods, such as temperature scaling~\cite{guo2017calibration}, to calibrate model uncertainty onto a consistent scale.